Cost-Per-Hire: The Hidden Metric Impacting Costs

 • Recruiter salaries and benefits (prorated for the % of time spent on hiring)

-• Hiring manager time spent in interviews or sourcing (multiply hours × average hourly salary)
+• Hiring manager time spent in interviews or sourcing (multiply hours × average hourly wage)

 • HR/recruiting software and applicant tracking system (ATS) fees